 It is important to understand that you will review the activities on the critical path only, because on other paths, activities have floats.
 There is no need to shorten the duration of those activities; if you do so, you are only giving those activities more float.

-Moreover, you also need to check other paths whose durations are near the critical path duration, because if the duration of your current critical path becomes shorter than any other path, it will no longer be a critical path.
-If any other path has a duration equal to the critical path, it will be very risky for the project because you now have to manage two critical paths.
+However, you should check other paths whose durations are near the critical path duration, because if the duration of your current critical path becomes shorter than any other path, it will no longer be a critical path.
+If any other path has a duration equal to the critical path, it will greatly increase risk for the project because you now have to manage two critical paths.

-Once you find out which activities can be fast tracked, you will start working on them to reduce the schedule.
+Once you determine which activities can be fast tracked, you will start working on them to reduce the schedule.

-Usually sequential activities can sometime be fast tracked by 33%.
+Usually sequential activities can be fast tracked by 33%.
 This mean if the previous activity is 66% completed, you can start next activity.
 Here, both activities will be partially overlapped.
-Although it will increase the risk, the level of risk impact will be within acceptable limits.
+Although it will increase the risk, the level of risk impact should be within acceptable limits.

-Fast tracking helps you reduce the duration of the schedule up to some limits; if you continue to fast track after this limit, it may increase the risk and cause possible rework.
+Fast tracking helps you reduce the duration of the schedule, within limits; if you continue to fast track after this limit, it may increase the risk beyond acceptable levels and lead to possible rework.

 Crashing is another schedule compression technique where you add extra resources to the project to compress the schedule.

-In crashing, you will review the critical path and see which activities can be completed by adding extra resources.
+In crashing, you review the critical path and see which activities can be completed by adding extra resources.
 You try to find the activities that can be reduced the most by adding the least amount of cost.
-Once you find those activities, you will apply the crashing technique to them.
+Once you find those activities, you will apply the crashing technique.

-While doing crashing, you will keep tab of the other paths as well, because it is also possible that the duration of other paths could become equal to the duration of your critical path.
+While doing crashing, you will keep tab of the other paths as well, because it is also possible that the duration of other paths could become equal to, or greater than, the duration of your critical path.

 A few examples of crashing techniques are: